powehihihi/jobleaf/README.md

 - [ ] Clear example of how to use golang ```text/template```
 - [ ] HTML/markdown templates
 - [ ] What if...
 TUI resume template

-Also, code is a mess now.
-That's the first thing i'll fix.

 ### Special thanks
 [main template](template/resume.tmpl.tex) is a fork of [Muhammadjon's resume](https://github.com/mrhakimov/resume).
 He did a great job!